Five Warnings for First-Time Entrepreneurs

 WARNING #3: Deciding Too Many Things Too Early

-Only decide on the things you absolutely need to decide and leave the rest undecided.
-Although decision-making alleviates pressure, pressure also forces entrepreneurs to explore alternatives.
-In an environment where every decision has a price tag, it’s best to make the right decision the first time around.
+Only decide what truly needs to be decided today and leave the rest undecided.
+In an environment where every decision carries a cost, making the right call the first time is invaluable.

 WARNING #4: Holding On to Bad Business